Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Results Page

-Results page is last question plus information about result achieved.
+The results page is the last question plus information about the result achieved.
-Final score out of 10 is displayed.
+The final score out of 10 is displayed.

 Depending on the score achieved, a message is shown.

-- if number of points achieved is equal to 10, user is shown "Seems you are a Javascript wizard"
+- if the number of points achieved is equal to 10, a user is shown "Seems you are a Javascript wizard"
-- if number of points is higher than or equal to 8 but less than 10, user is shown "Nearing the gold medal"
+- if the number of points is higher than or equal to 8 but less than 10, a user is shown "Nearing the gold medal"
-- if number of points is higher than or equal to 6 but less than 8, user is shown "Good knowledge but more is yet to come"
+- if number of points is higher than or equal to 6 but less than 8, a user is shown "Good knowledge but more is yet to come"
-- if number of points lower than 6, user is shown "Try again to improve your score"
+- if the number of points is lower than 6, a user is shown "Try again to improve your score"

-The results page also provides option for user to start new quiz.
+The results page also provides an option for the user to start a new quiz.
 This will take the user to the beginning of the website with the trivia starting at the first question.

 ### Show Answer
-Once the ShowAnswer button in the results page is clicked, the user is shown the incorrect answers including the underlying question, the user's answer in the quiz and the correct answer to the question.
+Once the ShowAnswer button on the results page is clicked, the user is shown the incorrect answers including the underlying question, the user's answer in the quiz, and the correct answer to the question.

-As questions are drawn randomly from a auiz array, the user may not face the same question again in the next quiz round but user can learn from the questions answered incorrectly.
+As questions are drawn randomly from a questions array, the user can not face the same question again in the next quiz round but the user can learn from the questions answered incorrectly.

 ![Incorrect Answer Box](readme_assets/screenshot_incorrect_answerbox.png)

 ### Possible Future Features

-- a timer feature could be added to so that the amount of time for each question or the entire set of ten questions for the user is limited
+- a timer feature could be added to so that the amount of time for each question or the entire set of ten questions for the user is limited,

-- a highscore feature could be added for users repeating the quiz multiple times
+- a highscore feature could be added for users repeating the quiz multiple times,

-- an additional feature of more explanatory notes for each answer could be provided in the showAnswer section so that user is not only shown the correct answer but likewise some additional explanation why the answer is the correct one
+- an additional feature of more explanatory notes for each answer could be provided in the showSolution section so that a user is not only shown the correct answer but likewise some additional explanation as to why the answer is the correct one,

-- Enlarge the underlying selection of quiz questions beyond 40 and, possibly, classify questions into categories such "starter/intermediate/advanced"
+- Enlarge the underlying selection of quiz questions beyond 40 and, possibly, classify questions such as "starter/intermediate/advanced",

-- allow user to pre-select knowledge status and take quiz questions based on categorical organisation of quiz questions into buckets of "starter/intermediate/advanced"
+- allow the user to pre-select knowledge status and take quiz questions based on the categorical organization of quiz questions into buckets of "starter/intermediate/advanced".

 # Technologies